 The Group's major suppliers are its subcontractors which mainly comprise printing factories and translation companies.
-In order to reduce social and environmental risks along the supply chain, maintain high quality of the Group's services and ensure suppliers are continuously meeting the Group's requirements and expectations, the Group selects and maintains a list of approved subcontractors, which is evaluated and updated on a continuous basis.
-Besides, site visits are arranged by the Group where necessary to ensure the manpower and facilities of the suppliers are capable of fulfilling the Group's requirement, and thus ensuring the overall quality of the printed documents are up to standard.
+Site visits are arranged by the Group where necessary to ensure the manpower and facilities of the suppliers are capable of fulfilling the Group's requirement, and thus ensuring the overall quality of the printed documents are up to standard.
 In addition, the Group requires its major suppliers to strictly comply with all local laws and regulations in different aspects so as to further eliminate the environmental and social risks of the Group's supply chain.
-During the Year, the Group has approximately 47 (2021: 36) suppliers, of which 46 are based in Hong Kong and 1 is based in mainland China, and all major suppliers are subject to the suppliers' evaluation and monitoring regularly.
+Regular reviews are conducted to ensure the effectiveness of these procedures.
+During the Year, the Group has approximately 47 (2022: 47) suppliers, of which 46 are based in Hong Kong and 1 is based in the People's Republic of China, and all major suppliers are subject to the suppliers' evaluation and monitoring regularly.

 In addition to factors such as technical capabilities, delivery times and price competitiveness of subcontractors, the Group also considers extending environmental and safety requirements and focuses along the supply chain, and requires its subcontractors to focus on their sustainability performance.
 As a provider of financial printing services, the Group is aware that in its supply chain, high-speed printers emit high concentrations of suspended particulates into the air.
-The Group will continually review the environmental impact along its supply chain and explore environmental-friendly options in its operations.
-With an objective to minimise the carbon emission and to support local economy and community, the Group mainly sourced its services locally in Hong Kong.
+The Group will continually review the environmental impact along its supply chain and explore environmental-friendly options in its operations, as well as monitor this practice to ensure its effectiveness.
+With an objective to minimise the carbon emissions and to support local economy and community, the Group mainly sourced its services locally in Hong Kong.
 It is in line with the objective stipulated under relevant corporate social responsibility policies to increase the proportion of cooperation with companies which share the common sustainability goals together.